naimishmaniya014/FIFA26-player-management-system/README.md

 - **Search**: Filter players by name, league, club, or position.
 - **Player Details**: Click "View" on any player card to see detailed stats, including a visual breakdown of their ratings.
 - **Comparison**: Click the "+" button on up to 4 players to add them to the comparison list.
 Click "Compare" in the navbar to see them side-by-side.
+- **Management**: Access the admin panel to add, delete, and modify player data within the database.

 ## Tech Stack

 - **Frontend**: React, Vite, Vanilla CSS